 Don’t underestimate the small stuff!
 While you might not spend hours dissecting the molecular structure of a tuner, these bits and bobs are critical for a frustration-free playing experience.
 Good hardware means better tuning stability, smoother operation, and often a subtle but noticeable improvement in tone.
 If a guitar feels cheap because its tuners are sloppy, it’s going to annoy you every time you play.
 Pay attention to the details – they matter!

-If you’re interested in learning how tuning your guitar differently can change the way you play, check out my video “We all have bene tuning our guitars wrong“.
+If you’re interested in learning how tuning your guitar differently can change the way you play, check out my video “We all have been tuning our guitars wrong“: